-Our Adopt-A-Trail Program highlights your commitment to our non-profit, trail preservation and the great outdoors.
-Your philanthropic contribution to Lost Sierra trails will instill pride for you, your company, and your employees.
+Your philanthropic contribution to the maintenance and upkeep of National Forest System Trails will instill pride for you, your company and your employees and provide much needed trail maintenance that currently has no Federal funding or labor source.
 And it is a great way to promote your business while demonstrating that you care for trails that current and future generations will enjoy.

-Sierra Buttes Trail Stewardship (SBTS) staff works with the adopting individual or organization to provide necessary trail supervision, tools and training.
-We will host a trail workday and party for your employees, fellow staff members and/or friends.
+Sierra Buttes Trail Stewardship (SBTS) staff works with the “Sponsoring’ individual or organization to provide necessary trail supervision, tools and training.
+SBTS will host a trail workday and post work party for your employees, fellow staff members and/or friends.
 Trail work is a rewarding team building experience!